fwmiller/cppip/README.md

 The use of a stack enables constant time insertion and removal operations that are acceptable for hard real-time applications.

-There is also a buffer queue that manages a set of buffer pointers in a First-In-First-Out queue.
-This data structure is based on an array of buffer pointers.
-No buffers allocated as part of this data structure, it manages buffer pointers only.
-The head and tail buffer pointers are indicies into this array that advance in a circular manner, i.e. when a head or tail buffer pointer reaches the end of the array, it returns to the first buffer pointer in the array.
+There is also a buffer queue that manages an array of buffer pointers in a First-In-First-Out queue.
+No buffer memory is allocated as part of this data structure, it manages buffer pointers only.
+The queue head and tail are indexes into this array that advance in a circular manner, i.e. when a head or tail index reaches the end of the array, it returns to the first buffer pointer at the beginning of the array.
 Buffer pointers are inserted at the tail of the queue and removed from the head of the queue.